wrongpixels/fullstackopen-vite-creator/README.md

 ## Why?

-Coming from C#, I wanted a faster way to set up clean projects for exercises.
+I just wanted a faster way to set up clean projects for exercises.
 This eliminates repetitive setup and keeps everything organized following the course structure.

 ## License